-What Not to Do While Training Your Dog Not to Jump
+What Not to Do While Training Your Dog Not to Jump on you

 1. Don’t Scream or Yell at Your Dog

-Just remember this basic mantra — negative attention is still attention for your dog.
+Remember this basic mantra — negative attention is still attention for your dog.

 2. Don’t Let Them Jump in Select Circumstances

-It’s either do it or don’t do it — there’s no in between.
+It’s either do it or don’t do it — there’s no in-between.